pcode-at/pcode-web/README.md

         $white: '#FFFFFF',
     },

-### Design Decisions in theme.ts
+### Design Decisions
 Based on the available options we can now make _decisions_ about how and where we use certain tokens.
-This way we can make sure, that the components match the design and prevent the usage of magic numbers.
+These decisions are defined in [theme.ts](theme.ts).
+This way we can ensure that the components match the design and further prevent the usage of magic numbers etc.

 e.g. we define, that the option `$cherry500` is used applied in _alert_-scenarios: